 - Injury to facial nerve – Pressure on the baby’s face and head during delivery can cause damage to facial nerves resulting in facial paralysis.
 Forceps can also cause this type of injury.
 The condition can improve on its own if the nerve was simply bruised.
 However, surgery may be needed in cases where the nerve is torn.

 - Fractures (bone breaks) – The clavicle and the collarbone are the most commonly fractured bones in newborns during births.
 These breaks are usually the result of difficulty in delivering the baby’s shoulder or breech deliveries.

 Another type of birth injury called brachial plexus palsy, involves a group of nerves in the shoulder that can become damaged as a result of a difficult labor and/or birth.
 This injury can result in the loss of movement or weakness in the newborn’s arm and/or hand on the side affected.
 Other symptoms of the condition may include the loss of the Moro reflex (an involuntary startled response in newborns), a bent arm at the elbow and held against the body, and a decreased grip.

 Most infants will completely recover from this type of injury within three to nine months following birth.
 In some instances, recovery is not likely where separation of the nerve root from the spinal cord (avulsion) has occurred.
 Other complications may include temporary or permanent paralysis or weakness of the arm and abnormal muscle contractions and/or tightening of the muscles that may be permanent.
-Klumpke paralysis is much less common and affects only the lower arm and/or hand.
+One form of paralysis resulting from brachial plexus palsy is called Klumpke paralysis.
+This type of paralysis is much less common and affects only the lower arm and/or hand.

 What is Erb’s Palsy?